Always be prepared for any emergency!

 Some items do not need to be inspected everytime you do your quarterly check of your bugout bag.
 Things like your knife, poncho, or hammocks things like that.
 Because if you pack your bag like I do those kinds of things are usually at the very bottom of the bag.
 I like to keep the survival items that I would need access to on a more regular basis toward the top for the ease of access.

 But no matter what, make the time to check your gear.
-You do not want to be reliant on a certain product and find out in the most crucial moment in your life that the life-saving piece of survival item you need does not work or is malfunctioning.
+You do not want to be reliant on a certain product and find out at the most crucial moment in your life that the life-saving piece of survival item you need does not work or is malfunctioning.
 And why spend all the time and money on your survival to realize in the worst of time it was for nothing.
 Even worse, you are actually left with nothing and now your odds of survival have gone down drastically.

 Don’t forget your emergency survival family plan

 Just as important as checking your gear is checking and updating your families survival plan.
 You must check your families survival plan to make sure all of your routes are still available.
 Sometimes people move or change their phone number so the meetup locations and contact numbers might need to be updated.
 These are very important because as soon as you know that your immediate family is ok the very next thing you do is realize all the family members that are not with you at that moment.
 At that point contacting them become paramount.
-Which leads us into the next good survival tip.
+Which leads us to the next good survival tip.

 [Survival Tip #4] Have backup methods of communicating.

 In true crises situation, the cold hard fact is that the cell towers will be overloaded and nobody will be able to make a cellphone call.
 It has happened multiple times in many situations.
 So do not rely on your cell phone as your only form of contacting your loved ones during a survival situation.
 You want to make sure you have multiple options.
 I personally have a landline phone still.
 In an emergency situation, you can still use your house phone.
-As long as it is not a digital phone (in case your power is out) the phone jack provides enough power for the old basic phones need to make calls.
+As long as it is not a digital phone (in case your power is out) the phone jack provides enough power for the old basic phones needed to make calls.
 Most people will not have a home phone so these lines will not be overloaded and should be open for business.

 The Ultimate Piece of communication gear